weaverbel/intro-computational-thinking/content/1-exercise.md

 nav: Exercise
 ---

-Some people are very good at adding numbers up in their heads while others struggle.

-In this exercise, we will examine how to add up all the numbers between 1 and 200 within a minute.
+In this exercise, we will see how computational thinking can help us add up all the numbers between 1 and 200 within a minute.

-Computational thinking can help.
-Using the first step - *Decomposition* - we can break the problem up into smaller pieces.
+Using the first step - *Decomposition* - we break the problem up into smaller pieces.

 *Decomposition*